Who Decides the Visitation Arrangement?

 You want to stay as informed as possible.
 Here are a few things you may want to watch for:

-- Is the other parent arriving for the visits on time?
+- How punctual the other parent is when arriving for visits and returning the child afterward

-- Do they bring others to the visit with them who could jeopardize the child’s safety?
+- Who the parent brings to the visit with them and whether any guests could jeopardize the child’s safety

 Supervised visits are not easy, and there may be a period of adjustment that needs to take place before things can smooth out.
 However, it is important to pay attention to patterns.
 If there is a perpetual pattern of a parent showing up late or not showing up at all, there may be a problem.